argoproj/argo-events/api/sensor.md

 <p>

-Parameters is the list of key-value extracted from event’s payload that are applied to the HTTP trigger resource.
+Parameters is the list of key-value extracted from event’s payload that are applied to the trigger resource.

 </p>